-Gion Matsuri (祇園祭)
+Gion Matsuri in Kyoto, Japan (祇園祭)

-Gion Matsuri is held in Kyoto and lasts for the entire month of July.
+Gion Matsuri is held in Kyoto and lasts for nearly the entire month of July.
 It is by far the most popular summer festival in Japan and one of the most historic.
 The main attraction of Gion Matsuri is the Yomoboko floats that are rolled through the streets by festival participants who also entertain the crowd with instruments and dance.

 Before we left for our three months in Japan we knew we couldn’t miss this event but we also had a surprise!
-Our friend contacted Logan before we left for Japan and asked if Logan would like to be a part of the parade under his family name.
+Our friend in Kyoto contacted Logan before we left for Japan and asked if Logan would like to be a part of the parade under his family name.

 Considering this was a once-in-a-lifetime opportunity he excitedly agreed and we arranged our schedule to arrive in Kyoto for the Gion Matsuri events so Logan could participate in the parade!